Chrysophylaxs/ANP-TCP-IP-Stack/README.md

 6. Update our socket state to CONNECTED.
 7. Send an ACK packet with their incremented SEQ as ACK_SEQ.
 8. Free the subuff and return.

+## 3. A timeout is triggered [RFC793, page 76](https://tools.ietf.org/html/rfc793#page-77)
+This is all handled by the timer stuff really.
+Make sure you have retransmit functions that are called when a retransmission timer times out.
+According to RFC793 you should also have a user timeout, which resets everything if the user does not use the socket for a certain time.
+I don't think it's really necessary to implement this for our purposes, but you can of course do so.
+(I think just reset the timer everytime a user function is called)